solana-labs/solana/rfcs/0003-storage.md

 The number of keys and samples that a validator can verify each storage epoch.

-## Background

-The basic idea to Proof of Replication is encrypting a dataset with a public symmetric key using CBC encryption, then hash the encrypted dataset.
-The main problem with the naive approach is that a dishonest storage node can stream the encryption and delete the data as its hashed.
-The simple solution is to force the hash to be done on the reverse of the encryption, or perhaps with a random order.
-This ensures that all the data is present during the generation of the proof and it also requires the validator to have the entirety of the encrypted data present for verification of every proof of every identity.
-So the space required to validate is `(Number of Proofs)*(data size)`

 ## Optimization with PoH

-Our improvement on this approach is to randomly sample the encrypted blocks faster than it takes to encrypt, and record the hash of those samples into the PoH ledger.
-Thus the blocks stay in the exact same order for every PoRep and verification can stream the data and verify all the proofs in a single batch.
+Our improvement on this approach is to randomly sample the encrypted segments faster than it takes to encrypt, and record the hash of those samples into the PoH ledger.
+Thus the segments stay in the exact same order for every PoRep and verification can stream the data and verify all the proofs in a single batch.
 This way we can verify multiple proofs concurrently, each one on its own CUDA core.
-The total space required for verification is `(1 ledger block) + (2 CBC blocks) * (Number of Identities)`, with core count of equal to (Number of Identities).
+The total space required for verification is `1_ledger_segment + 2_cbc_blocks * number_of_identities` with core count of equal to `number_of_identities`.
 We use a 64-byte chacha CBC block size.

 ## Network